maxviazov/Spring-Frameworks-/Code-Style.md

 * blank line
 * import static all other imports

-Static imports should not be used in production code.
-They should be used in test code, especially for things like `import static org.assertj.core.api.Assertions.assertThat;`.
+Static imports should not be used in production code, but they should be used in test code, especially for things like `import static org.assertj.core.api.Assertions.assertThat;`.

+Although static imports are generally forbidden in production code, the following are use cases for which static imports are permissible.

+- constants (including enum constants): such as those in `java.nio.charset.StandardCharsets` or `org.springframework.core.annotation.MergedAnnotations.SearchStrategy`
+- static factory methods for third-party DSLs: such as the methods in `org.junit.platform.engine.discovery.DiscoverySelectors` when used with the JUnit Platform `Launcher` API

-Wildcard imports such as `import java.util.*;` or `import static org.assertj.core.api.Assertions.*` are forbidden, even in test code.
+Wildcard imports such as `import java.util.*` or `import static org.assertj.core.api.Assertions.*` are forbidden, even in test code.

 ### Java source file organization